DouglasKGlover/nuxt-contentful-1/README.md

 - Env vars are similar to other frameworks (e.g. Gridsome), but you have to explicitly make them available for use in components and plugins (etc.) in nuxt.config.js
 - I have a general page routing structure set up in nuxt.config.js
-- Need to create a module for a page as a component to see if it does the building of the content on generation vs client side

 #### Contentful